— R. A. Lafferty, And Read the Flesh Between the Lines

 Cyberpunk 203X takes places after a worldwide data crash in which historical documents were fragmented or plain lost, letting younger people to believe "Richard Nixon, instead of resigning over Watergate, committed suicide on camera and that memes such as the moon landing being hoaxed become prevalent", among other things.

 The role-playing game Paranoia, which takes place After the End in a dystopian domed city ruled by a paranoid supercomputer, features a secret society called "The Romantics", whose view of human history is a mish-mash of mixed-up bits from actual history and pop culture (for example, they believe Gandalf built Stonehenge).
 Also, the Communist secret society, who, through their mishmashed view of history, are convinced that Communism consists of Yakov Smirnoff jokes, bad Russian accents, pictures of Groucho Marx, and the music of John Lennon.
 The GM notes reveal that with some rare exceptions, the Communists are just a collection of guys who figured "If the Computer hates Communism so much, it must be good!" and then tried to branch out their knowledge from there.

-In Alice Through the Mirrorshades adventure characters are sent through time into era that The Romantics dream about.
+In the adventure Alice Through the Mirrorshades, the characters are sent through time into the era that The Romantics dream about.
 It happens to be the world of Cyberpunk 2020.

 Some in the Imperium know about the "Old Age of Earth", but their information is sketchy.
 Cities such as Atlantys and Nova Yourk are cited as being the most legendary and ancient cities of Old Earth.
 Nations known as Jermani, Merica, Britania and Bania are said by scholars to have prospered and wilted during this time.